 The U.S. equity class will be invested in a diversified mix of 70 or more individual stocks.
 This will expand the opportunity for management to employ tax-loss harvesting.

 It also enables the use of tactical weighing.
 That strategy improves on traditional indexing by maintaining more evenly weighted exposure to each investment sector and style.
 Backtests have indicated the strategy outperforms the S&P 500 by 1.5% per year, and with lower volatility.

 All other asset classes are invested in low-cost index-based ETFs to provide broad market exposure at a low expense ratio.

 Empower Wealth Management Investment Specializations

 Use of alternative investments: The inclusion of stocks and bonds is typical with investment platforms of all types, especially robo-advisors.
-But Personal Capital goes beyond the basic stock and bond combination, and also adds alternative investments.
+But Empower goes beyond the basic stock and bond combination, and also adds alternative investments.

 These include investing in real estate through real estate investment trusts (REITs), as well as energy and gold.
 This provides a Empower portfolio with potentially countercyclical investments, that should perform especially well in a high inflation environment.
-This is not an asset allocation that's included in Betterments portfolios.
+This is not an asset allocation that’s included in Betterments portfolios.

 Socially Responsible Investing (SRI): This is becoming an increasingly common offering by investment platforms of all types, and Empower offers it as well.
 You can choose to invest in companies that are in compliance with environmental, social and governance (ESG) guidelines.
 This will give you an opportunity to invest in companies you believe are doing the most good, and staying away from others whose values are not consistent with yours.

 Empower Wealth Management Private Client Service: For clients with at least $1 million to invest, Empower offers its Private Client service.
 If offers all the services of the Wealth Management plan, but adds the following:

 - Priority access to a certified financial planner (CFP), as well as financial advisors, and the Investment Committee and support